btipton-ds/triMesh/README.md

 ## Deployment

 It may be linked in as a static library.
-No shared libraries are provided.
+No shared library builds are provided.

 ## Built With